Simoary/The-Mansion/README.md

 # The-Mansion
-This is the project of Nicholas Simo, Andrew Barecki and Marc-Anthony Pareira Figueredo We will have our turtle build the floor, 8x14
+This is the project of Nicholas Simo, Andrew Barecki and Marc-Anthony Pareira Figueredo We will have our turtle build the floor
-Our turtle will build the walls and a beatiful ceiling
+Our turtle will build the walls and a beautiful ceiling